 - Verify that all the fields such as Username, Password has a valid placeholder

-- Verify that User is able to Login with Valid Credentials
+- Verify that the User is able to Login with Valid Credentials

-- Verify that User is not able to Login with invalid Username and invalid Password
+- Verify that the User is not able to Login with an invalid Username and invalid Password

-- Verify that User is not able to Login with Valid Username and invalid Password
+- Verify that the User is not able to Login with a Valid Username and invalid Password

-- Verify that User is not able to Login with invalid Username and Valid Password
+- Verify that the User is not able to log in with an invalid Username and Valid Password

-- Verify that User is not able to Login with blank Username or Password
+- Verify that the User is not able to log in with a blank Username or Password

-- Verify that User is not able to Login with inactive credentials
+- Verify that the User is not able to Login with inactive credentials

-- Verify that clicking on browser back button after successful login should not take User to log out mode
+- Verify that clicking on the browser back button after successful login should not take the User to log out mode

-- Verify that clicking on browser back button after successful logout should not take User to logged in mode
+- Verify that clicking on the browser back button after successful logout should not take the User to a logged-in mode

-- Verify that the password is in encrypted form when entered
+- Verify that the password is in encrypted form (masked format) when entered

-- Verify that encrypted characters in “Password” field should not allow deciphering if copied
+- Verify that encrypted characters in the “Password” field should not allow deciphering if copied

-- Verify that User should not be able to login with the old password after changing the password
+- Verify that the user should not be able to login with the old password after changing the password

 - Verify that spaces should not be allowed before any password characters attempted

-- Verify that whether User is still logged in after series of actions such as sign in, close browser and reopen the application.
+- Verify whether the user is still logged in after a series of actions such as sign-in, close the browser, and reopen the application.